Daniel-Mietchen/datascience/emergency-response.md

  1. to advance my general understanding under which conditions open approaches are being favoured over closed ones,
  1. to see how my own activities as an open researcher or as a volunteer for open knowledge initiatives like Wikimedia can be integrated with emergency response activities.﻿

+While I started this repo in an open-ended fashion, it has since evolved a focus on data sharing in public health emergencies, as discussed in [this paper](http://dx.doi.org/10.1371/journal.pmed.1002109).

 A set of [three poster maps](http://wiki.openstreetmap.org/wiki/File:Three_large_poster_maps_of_Tacloban,_Guiuan_and_Ormoc.jpg) printed in response to the 2013 Typhoon Haiyan based on data from OpenStreetMap:
 ![Three maps of the Philippines](http://wiki.openstreetmap.org/w/images/d/db/Three_large_poster_maps_of_Tacloban%2C_Guiuan_and_Ormoc.jpg)